umarmahtab/Cricket-Auction-Simulator-V2/README.md

 Build your dream squad.
 Outbid your rivals.
 Manage your purse.

 Report Bug • Request Feature

-We already updated the V2 to a final Webapp, its in testing phase we're testing online multiplayer, the new version also has a multiple themes option andwe can export the auction data as PDF or Excel
+### We already updated the V2 to a final Webapp, its in testing phase we're testing online multiplayer, the new version also has a multiple themes option and we can export the auction data as PDF or Excel also JSON file to reload the auction state if something happens

 ## 📖 About The Project